abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 # Build another application from template

-Goal: build your own application image with template
+Goal: Build a second custom abcdesktop.io application image (GIMP) by extending the `applist.json` from the previous chapter.

 abcdesktop uses container image format with some labels to describe the application.

 ## Requirements

-- an access to the container public registry or a private container registry.
+- Access to a public or private container registry.
 - `nodejs` installed on your host.
-- Read the previsous chapter [template applications](templateapplication.md).
+- Completion of the previous chapter: [template applications](templateapplication.md).
-- `docker` command installed to build container images.
+- `docker` command-line tool installed to build container images.
-- `wget` command installed to download files.
+- `wget` command-line tool installed to download files.

 ## Build your own application image for `GIMP`

-Go into your `build` directory created in the previsous chapter [template applications](templateapplication.md).
+Navigate to the `build` directory created in the previous chapter: [template applications](templateapplication.md).

-The applist.json is an array of application objects.
-Add a new entry in the array, and fill the value for the new application `gimp`.
+The `applist.json` file is an array of application descriptor objects.
+Add a new entry to the array and populate the fields for the `gimp` application.

-New applist.json data, and build your own Gimp abcdesktop.io application.
+Updated `applist.json` content for building the GIMP abcdesktop.io application:

 ```